isomerpages/moe-holyinnocentspri/_quality-cce-education/性教育课程 Sexuality Education in School.md

   </tbody>
 </table>

-Please Note:<b> *
-***For 2023, the Primary 5 lesson “Did You Know?” will also be conducted for the Primary 6 cohort.***</b>

 ### INFORMATION FOR PARENTS

 Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

-Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form which is in the attachment.
-The opt-out form is to be submitted by **31/01/2023**.
+P5 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form which is in the attachment.
+The opt-out form is to be submitted by **05/02/2024**.

 Parents can contact the school at holyinnocentspri@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.